spetlr-org/spetlr/docs/power_bi/README.md

 PowerBI datasets or their selected tables, and for checking if the last refresh of a dataset or its selected tables completed successfully.
 The logic can also be used to show refresh histories of datasets, and to list dataset tables with their recent refresh times.
-The same data can also be returned as a Spark data frame.
+The data can also be returned as a Spark data frame and used to implement more advanced logic.

 The classes use Pandas internally, so Spark is not required.